fred1268/okapi/README.md

 - `endpoint`: the endpoint of the operation (usually a ReST API of some sort)
 - `expected`: this section contains:
   - `statuscode`: the expected status code returned by the endpoint (200, 401, 403, etc.)
-  - `result`: the expected payload returned by the endpoint.
+  - `response`: the expected payload returned by the endpoint.
 This field is optional.

-> Please note that result can be either a string (including json, like shown in 121004), or a `@file` (like shown in 121005) if you prefer to separate the test from its expected result.
-This can be handy if the result are complex JSON structs that you can easily copy and paste from somewhere else, or simply prefer to avoid escaping double quotes.
+> Please note that response can be either a string (including json, like shown in 121004), or a `@file` (like shown in 121005) if you prefer to separate the test from its expected response.
+This can be handy if the response are complex JSON structs that you can easily copy and paste from somewhere else, or simply prefer to avoid escaping double quotes.

 > Please also note that `endpoint` and `payload` can use environment variable substitution using the ${env:XXX} syntax (see previous note about environment variable substitution).